Endogen/Telegram-Kraken-Bot/README.md

 - __requirements.txt__: This file holds all dependencies (Python modules) that are required to run the bot.
 Once all dependencies are installed, the file is _not needed_ anymore.
 If you need to know how to install the dependencies from this file, take a look at [the details](#dependencies).
 - __telegram\_python\_bot.py__: The bot itself.
 This file has to be executed with Python to run.
 For more details, see [the installation](#installation).
 This file is _needed_.

-So as one can see, these are the files that are important to run the bot:
+These are the files that are important to run the bot:

 - `kraken.key` (API Secret)
 - `config.json` (Configuration)